framely/community/docs/guide/pingpong.md

 :::

 #### 2.2 Add dialog annotation to type
 For any conversationally exposed composite type, we always need to add exemplars and templates at the language level.
 For this simple skill, in case the user did not provide the location in the initial utterance, the chatbot needs to prompt the user for that information.
 The exact prompt behavior is controlled by configuring the [fill strategy](../reference/annotations/fillstrategy.md) for that slot.
 This need to be done in both interaction layer and language layer.

-As we

 ##### 2.2.1 Interaction level
 In the `PingPong` skill and ensure that you are at the **INTERACTION** level: